 Key takeaway: Regular training is crucial for maintaining safety and compliance.

-A clear strategy for the implementation of operator responsibility is essential.
+A clear Strategy for the implementation of operator responsibility is essential.
 Many companies underestimate the value of preventive measures such as regular risk analyses and maintenance logs.
 A facility manager should not rely solely on digital tools; rather, it is important to actively integrate them into daily operations.

 - – Conduct regular risk analyses.